kelvinmukaria/Delani-Studio/README.md

  To get a local copy up and running follow these simple steps:

-Clone the repo git clone https://github.com/kelvinmukaria/akan.git
+Clone the repo git clone https://github.com/kelvinmukaria/Delani-Studio.git

 Navigate to the parent folder

-cd akan-name-generator/
+cd Delani-Studio

 Open the index.html file in a browser or text editor of your choice.